moderntribe/square-one/docs/theme/javascript.md

 ## Linting

 When running the dist task that generates minified bundles a preflight task is run.
 One of the tasks lints the js folder to Airbnb's styleguide for javascript, the most widely used styleguide in jsland.
 We have tweaked a couple of settings, but just around tab spacing and a couple of react rules.
 You can read up on that guide [here](https://github.com/airbnb/javascript).
-We have added a jscs.json config at root to help you get your ide highlighting to this ruleset, please check the ide.md in guides to learn more.
+To get your ide highlighting/hinting to this ruleset, please have your ide parse the .eslintrc at root.

 ## Jquery